proatgram/Obsidian-Vault-Backup/Drivers Ed/Boat.md

 - Registration number must be painted, applies as decal, or otherwise affixed to both sides of the bow and placed where it can be easily seen.

 - To operate boat, all ages must past boaters safety course

+# Alcohol
+- The effects of alcohol are much greater on water than on land
+- By operating a boat in Alabama, you must submit to testing for blood alcohol concentration